Ipamorelin vs GHRP-2 : Which Peptide Shows More Targeted GH Release?

 Do GH peptides lose effectiveness over time?

 GH peptides produce strong growth hormone responses through receptor activation, but response patterns may change with repeated exposure.
-Receptor signaling can adapt over time, which may influence GH output.
+Receptor signalling can adapt over time, potentially influencing GH output.
 Research suggests that changes depend on dosing patterns and receptor sensitivity rather than a complete loss of effectiveness.

 Does tolerance develop differently between Ipamorelin and GHRP-2?